azhou-determined/notes/trainer/keras.md

 ```

 ### Inference and Checkpoint Loading
-We provide a thin wrapper around `model.predict` for batch inference.
+We provide a thin wrapper around `model.predict` for distributed batch inference.
 Loading from checkpoints is a method accessible
 through the training context.
-For distributed inference, maybe you can just call model.predict()
+For normal use cases, `model.predict` can be called directly.

 ```
 with det.keras.init() as train_context: